c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.14
+- Added CustomPatches (for more information about these, refer to the included CustomPatch Readme.txt)
+- Added a little bit of highlighting to the current section the mouse is over
+- Increased the size of the Gameicons

+## v1.13
+- Fixed an issue with reading values when switching from BL2 to TPS and back to BL2 for example.

 ## v1.12
 - Added the option to "unlock" the Max Level-option to let you patch your max level up to 255, in case there ever will be someone planning on fixing the loading/saving crashes/missing loot (drops, ammo, vendors etc) when patching beyond 92+OP8.
 To unlock it, simply right-click it and choose to "Unlock".